Skip to content

 (I) CELLULAR PHONES

 ‘Cellular’ is derived from the word ‘cell.
-These phones work with the help of the cells and, therefore, they are known as cellular phones.
-Cellular phone is also called “mobile” as it is very small and can be taken alongwith you wherever you go.
+These phones work with the help of cells and, therefore, they are known as cellular phones.
+The cellular phone is also called “mobile” as it is very small and can be taken along with you wherever you go.

 Advantages of Cellular Phones